Easement Payments Overview

 Frequently Asked Questions

-The new line has been energised and I am eligible to receive SBP payment, what happens next?
+The new line has been energised, and I am eligible to receive a SBP, what happens next?

 Why are these payments being introduced?